octo-technology-downunder/git-command-line-lab/README.md

 ## Pull Requests
 ### Do a pull request on github / gitlab / bitbucket etc

 When work on a branch is completed it's time to do a pull request.
 The exact process can be different depending on where the source code is hosted.
-Typically a PR is made using the gui, and allows other to review code before it is merged.
+Typically a PR is made using the GUI, and allows others to review code before it is merged.

 #### To do

-* Make a pull request for a project of your choice in gitlab, github, bitbucket etc. It could be for your own project or for this one (For example change this random word: 'SHEL').
+* Make a pull request for a project of your choice in gitlab, github, bitbucket etc. It could be for your own project or for this one (For example change this random word: 'RANDOM').

 ## Cherry Pick

-A cherry pick is a way to take one or more commits from a branch and then to add those same commits to another branch.
+The cherry pick command allows you to take one or more commits from a branch and then to add those same commits to another branch.
 It is useful when you need to integrate only some recent changes from a branch and need to exclude other older commits.

 ### Cherry pick a single commit